Meet the Staff

 Torrell Foree, M.S. (he/him/his)

-Torrell Foree serves as the Coordinator for the African American Resource Center (AARC).
+Torrell Foree serves as the Assistant Director of the Diversity Intitiatives &Resource Centersa.
 He earned his Bachelors of Arts in History and African American studies with a minor in Sociology at California State University, Fullerton.
 He also has a Masters of Science in Education, with a concentration in Higher Education from CSUF.
+He previously served Coordinator for the African American Resource Center (AARC).
 He has worked in the Office of Multicultural Student Affairs at Iowa State University.
 As a first-gen scholar and someone who has utilized the AARC as a student, he hopes to provide opportunity where students can have transformative experiences that impacted him as a student.
 In addition to supporting students, Torell loves driving stick-shift cars, is a fan of anime and Marvel, and enjoys everything Apple.

 Hathiya Chea (she/her/hers)